cowjen01/repsys/README.md

         predictions = vf(distances, indices)
         predictions[X.nonzero()] = 0

+        if kwargs.get("genre"):
+            selected_genre = kwargs.get("genre")
+            items = self.dataset.items
+            exclude_ids = items.index[items["genres"].apply(lambda genres: selected_genre not in genres)]
+            exclude_indices = exclude_ids.map(self.dataset.item_id_to_index)
+            predictions[:, exclude_indices] = 0

         return predictions

+    def web_params(self):
+        return {
+            'genre': web.Select(options=self.dataset.tags.get('genres')),
+        }
 ```

 You must define the fit method to train your model using the training data or load the previously trained model from a file.
 All models are fitted when the web application starts, or the evaluation process begins.

-If this is not a training phase, always load your model from a checkpoint to speed up the process.
+If this is not a training phase, always
+load your model from a checkpoint to speed up the process.
 For tutorial purposes, this is omitted.

 You must also define the prediction method that receives a sparse matrix of the users' interactions on the input.
 For each user (row of the matrix) and item (column of the matrix), the method should return a predicted score indicating
 how much the user will enjoy the item.

+Additionally, you can specify some web application parameters you can set during recommender creation.
+The value is then accessible in
+the `**kwargs` argument of the prediction method.
+In the example, we create a select input with all unique genres and filter out only those movies that do not contain the selected genre.

 ### repsys.ini